-Applicants should have experience in cellular or structural biology and an interest in systems biology approaches.
+Applicants should have experience in cellular and molecular biology and an interest in systems biology approaches.
 Experience in eye research is advantageous but not essential.
 Candidates must hold a Ph.D. or M.D./Ph.D. with less than 4 years postdoctoral experience.
 The position provides generous scientific resources, stipend support, and health benefits.
 U.S. citizens, U.S. permanent residents, and non-U.S. citizens are eligible to apply.

 Interested candidates should send an email with curriculum vitae, bibliography, a paragraph of research goals and interests and contact information of three references to: Dr. Graeme Wistow (graeme@helix.nih.gov).